Private and secondary employment

 1.1 Types of private and secondary employment

-Employees need to know what private and secondary employment requires approval before beginning the approval process.
+Employees need to know what types of private and secondary employment requires approval before beginning the approval process.

 Employees must have approval for the following types of private work: